-Tickets are SOLD OUT for this event.
+Tickets are FULLY COMMITTED for this event.

 Join Dr. Dr. Andrew Weil, M.D. a world-renowned leader and pioneer in the field of integrative medicine, and Chef David Bouley in Bouley Test Kitchen presenting “The Chef and the Doctor Dinner: The Anti-Inflammatory Diet.”